linode/docs/docs/websites/cms/run-multiple-wordpress-sites-on-a-single-linode/index.md

 ## What is WordPress?

 WordPress is a popular, dynamic, content management system that makes it easy to build anything from blogs to complete websites and online stores.
-This guide shows you how to configure your system to run multiple WordPress sites on a single Linode.
+This guide shows you how to configure your system to run multiple WordPress sites on a single Linode running Ubuntu 16.04.

 ## Before You Begin